IgniteUI/igniteui-xplat-docs/doc/en/components/notifications/banner.md

 }
 ```

-Finally, we will add a `toast`, displaying a message about the WiFi state.
+Finally, we will add a `Toast`, displaying a message about the WiFi state.
 The results of the templated banner can be seen in the demo below:

 `sample="/notifications/banner/banner-advanced-sample", height="530", alt="{Platform} Banner Example"`